-Mr. Ward, the President of Cross Country Staffing, in 2007, was entitled to receive a range of 7.5%-105% of his base salary if certain contribution income and relative gross profit growth targets were achieved by his business unit.
-Mr. Ward also has a subjective component in his incentive plan.
-In 2007, Mr. Ward received a subjective bonus of \$56,000 based on Cross Country Staffing's increase in market share and increase in gross margin relative to competitors.
-He did not receive any bonus based on the objective portion of his 2007 annual incentive bonus plan.
-In 2008, Mr. Ward has a similar incentive plan in 2008 and is eligible to receive 7.5%-105% of his salary.
+In 2008, Mr. Ward, the President of Cross Country Staffing, was entitled to receive a range of 7.5%-105% of his base salary if certain contribution income and relative gross profit growth targets were achieved by his business unit.
+Mr. Ward also had a subjective component in his incentive plan for the year ended December 31, 2008.
+Mr. Ward did not qualify for a bonus based on the objective portion of his 2008 annual incentive bonus plan.
+In 2009, Mr. Ward's annual incentive plan will be similar to his 2008 annual incentive plan, except that the minimum and maximum target range in the objective component of the plan has been widened and, due to the volatility of the current market, the subjective portion of the plan has been suspended for 2009 and replaced by a mid-year review of the objective targets under the plan.

-With respect to Mr. Sims, the President of ClinForce, and Ms. Westfall, the President of Cejka Search, the metric used to measure performance for these annual incentives is the contribution income of those individual businesses.
-This criterion will be applied in 2008.
-The annual incentive is calculated based on actual results compared to the performance goals for each measure.
-A range of results is established for each of these goals, from a threshold to a maximum cash award.
-For example, in 2007, Ms. Westfall was entitled to receive up to 92% of her base salary if certain contribution income targets were achieved.
-Mr. Sims was entitled to receive up to 120% of his base salary in 2007 if certain contribution income targets were achieved.
-Mr. Sims' annual incentives for the third and fourth quarters of 2007 were based on the performance of the clinical trial staffing business, including Metropolitan Research which was acquired in August 2006.
+In 2008, with respect to Ms. Westfall, the President of Cejka Search, and Mr. Sims, the President of ClinForce, the metric used to measure performance for these annual incentives was the contribution income of those individual businesses.
+The annual incentive was calculated based on actual results compared to the performance goals for each measure.
+A range of results was established for each of these goals, from a threshold to a maximum cash award.
+For example, in 2008, Ms. Westfall was entitled to receive up to 92% of her base salary if certain contribution income targets were achieved.
+Mr. Sims was entitled to receive up to 120% of his base salary in 2008 if certain contribution income targets were achieved.
+This criterion will be applied in 2009 for the President of Cejka Search.
+However, in 2009, Mr. Sims' annual incentive will be measured based on the actual percentage of consolidated contribution income of the clinical trials segment (adjusted to eliminate the impact of foreign exchange rates) relative to the 2009 budgeted contribution income for that business segment.
+The clinical trials segment includes ClinForce, Assent, Metropolitan Research Associates and Akos Limited.
+If, and only if, the clinical trials segment exceeds its year to date 2009 budget in a given quarter, Mr. Sims will be eligible to receive anywhere from 4.4% to 120% of his base salary depending on the actual target achieved.

 The annual incentive bonuses for Mr. Sims and Ms. Westfall are paid on a quarterly basis with the final payment being made in the first quarter following the completion of the fiscal year.
 Mr. Ward's annual incentive bonus is typically paid in February in the year following the year in which it is earned.
 The Company believes that to disclose the business unit financial and operational objectives for the NEOs, even after the end of the year, would expose those businesses to competitive harm.
-For 2008, it is possible that the threshold operational objectives will be achieved if the business units continue to perform as they have in 2007.
+For 2009, it is possible that the threshold operational objectives will be achieved.
 Historically, Mr. Sims and Ms. Westfall have achieved their operational objectives at or above the target level.

-Each of the Presidents for Cejka Search, ClinForce and Cross Country Staffing for the fiscal year ended December 31, 2007, received the following payments under their 2007 Annual Incentive Plans:
+Each of the Presidents for Cejka Search, ClinForce and Cross Country Staffing for the fiscal year ended December 31, 2008, received the following payments under their 2008 Annual Incentive Plans:

 Name Bonus Award

-Carol Westfall \$130,000
+Carol Westfall \$107,500

-Anthony Sims \$242,475
+Anthony Sims \$72,000

-Jonathan W. Ward \$ 56,000
+Jonathan W. Ward \$ 0